SooYou/plugged/docs/reference/private.rst

 _removeChatMessageByDelay
 #########################

    Delete a chat message based on its body.
-This is used by _processChatQueue when a message has the removal tag set.
+This is used by :ref:`priv-process-chat-queue` when a message has the removal tag set.

    **Parameters**: